Qualition/quick/Developing.md

 development environment](./Dev_Setup.md), you should be able to confirm that you can run the tests and examples using your local clone.
 Upon making a change, you should make a pull request with a detailed summary of what the PR proposes.
-The PR will be reviewed ASAP by the Qualition team, and if accepted it will be merged with the [`main`](https://github.com/Qualition/QICKIT/tree/main) branch.
+The PR will be reviewed ASAP by the team, and if accepted it will be merged with the [`main`](https://github.com/Qualition/QICKIT/tree/main) branch.

 ## Code style